Winter isn’t just cold and uncomfortable for many of us. It can also put our health at risk.

 1. Cold and Flu

-The Centers for Disease Control and Prevention (CDC) states that common colds are the main reason kids miss school and adults miss work.
+Moreover, the Centers for Disease Control and Prevention (CDC) states that common colds are the main reason kids miss school and adults miss work.
 They may not be serious, but they’re definitely inconvenient and unpleasant.

 The flu can be a much more serious situation.
 The National Center for Complementary and Integrative Health (NCCIH) states that every year, between 5 and 20 percent of Americans get the flu.
 In 2015, more than 5,000 people died from it.

-To reduce your risk of developing either one of these, try these tips:
+Furthermore, to reduce your risk of developing either one of these, try these tips:

 - Get your flu shot.